blazhkevych/blazhkevych/README.md

 </details>

-If you like what i do, maybe consider buying me a coffee/tea 🥺👉👈
+<p>If you like what i do, maybe consider buying me a coffee/tea 🥺👉👈</p>

 <a href="https://www.buymeacoffee.com/blazhkevych" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>